 For nurses attempting to identify PTSD patients, Dr. Blank also mentions that symptoms cannot be due to illness, medication, or substance abuse.

 How to treat patients with PTSD

-If you've identified a patient you suspect is suffering from PTSD, there are several ways you can make their experience more comfortable.
-The American Nurses Foundation provides a PTSD toolkit that offers advice and resources, including ways to more definitively verify if PTSD is a factor.
+If you've identified a patient you suspect has PTSD, there are several ways you can make their experience more comfortable.
+The American Nurses Foundation provides a PTSD toolkit that offers advice and resources, including verifying if PTSD is a factor more definitively.
 Several standard screening aids are available, such as the Primary Care PTSD Screen (PC-PTSD) or the PTSD Checklist (PCL-M).
 After confirming your patient shows the signs of PTSD:

 1. Use "motivational interviewing" techniques with the patient and encourage them to seek professional help based on their readiness for change.

-3. Limit startle responses by announcing your arrival to the room and asking before you touch the patient.
+3. Limit startle responses by announcing your arrival to the room and asking before touching the patient.
 Avoid making loud noises.

 4. Accommodate requests to keep the door open or limit the number of people in the room at one time.

 5. Make sure colleagues know their PTSD status before interacting with the patient.